MicrosoftDocs/VBA-Docs/api/Outlook.TimeZones.md

 ## Remarks

-This collection is read-only, and serves the purpose of enumerating time zones supported by Microsoft Windows and thus Outlook.
+This collection is read-only, and serves the purpose of enumerating time zones supported by Windows and thus Outlook.
 Its value is accessible through the property  **[Application.TimeZones](Outlook.Application.TimeZones.md)** and is based on the data stored in the Windows registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Time Zones.

 ## Methods